WHERE TO STAY IN ANTALYA?

 If I ever go back to Antalya, I would choose a different hotel.
 I don’t have anything against this particular place.
 Rather, I would choose another hotel because I would like to stay in a different Ottoman style villa.
-I’ve seen a lot of very interesting and alluring little hotels during my walks around historical Kaleiçi.
+I’ve seen a lot of very interesting and alluring little hotels during my walks around historic Kaleiçi.

-In order to use the public transport, you must obtain the Antalya Card.
+In order to use public transport, you must have the Antalya Card.
 You can’t travel on any public transport without this card, simply because you can’t pay the driver.
 You can get this card from a machine at the corner of Atatürk and Ali Çetinkaya streets.
-The way it works, you feed the machine with let’s say 20 liras, the machine deducts 7 liras for the cost of the card and credits the remaining amount to your new card.
+The way it works, you feed the machine with let’s say 20 liras, the machine deducts 7 liras for the cost of the card and it credits the remaining amount to your new card.

 But, be careful how much money you insert in the machine.
-Perhaps, you can calculate how many times you are going to use the public transport, to go to the beach and back to the hotel every day.
-The same works if you stay in a hotel far from the historical centre and you travel there in the evening.
+Perhaps, you can calculate how many times you are planning to travel to the beach and back to the hotel.
+The same works if you stay in a hotel far from the historic centre and you travel there in the evening.

 WHICH BEACH TO GO TO IN ANTALYA?

 There are two beaches in Antalya – Konyaalti and Lara – and I went to both of them.
 They are very big beaches and I believe that, because of their immense size, neither of them gets too busy, even in the peak season.

 The Konyaalti Beach starts right at the end of Konyaalti street.
 It’s much closer than the Lara Beach and it’s easier to get to.
 To arrive to this beach, take a tram no. 5 in the Old Town and get off at the last stop.
 As I’ve already mentioned, you must have the Antalya Card to be able to travel on the tram.

 From the tram station, it’s only a short walk to the beach.
-Well, I am referring to the start of this very long beach that you can see in photos in this post.
-You don’t need to go too far down the beach and it will also be easier for you when you have to come back.
+Well, I am referring to the start of this very long beach that you can see in the photos in this post.
+You don’t need to go too far down the beach and it will also be easier for you when you have to go back.

 The Konyaalti Beach is a pebble beach.
 Personally, I don’t particularly like such beaches, although they may be perfectly fine for some people.
 You are certainly not going to get full of sand in this beach, although I don’t mind sand.
-But, pebbles were quite big and as I only had a very thin throw, I felt very uncomfortable.
+But pebbles were quite big and, as I only had a very thin throw, I felt very uncomfortable.

 However, the biggest disappointment was that the water was dirty with plastic bags, plastic bottles and other rubbish and it was a sad image.
 Try to imagine: you are in a beautiful setting, it’s a sunny hot day by the Mediterranean sea, but when you go for a swim, you find yourself in the middle of rubbish.
 I went for a swim only once.
-I felt hot and had to cool down, but I was literally pushing the rubbish away from me.
+I felt hot and had to cool down, but I was all the time literally pushing the rubbish away from me.

-Perhaps, I was unlucky to be there in that particular moment, otherwise it could be that the water is normally clean.
-Although, considering the amount of rubbish, I doubt.
+Perhaps, I was unlucky to be there in that particular moment, otherwise it could be that the sea is normally clean.
+Although considering the amount of rubbish, I doubt.

 In my opinion, a much better option is the Lara Beach.
 It’s a very long sandy beach, just the way I like.
-Also, the water was clean, there was no rubbish like in the Konyaalti Beach.
+Also, water was clean, there was no rubbish like in the Konyaalti Beach.
 That, plus the fact that I prefer sand, made the time I spent on this beach very enjoyable.

 The Lara Beach is far from the historical centre.
-You can go there by bus no. KL08.
+You can go there by bus, no. KL08.
 In the Old Town, the bus stop where you can catch this bus is right in front of the Garanti Bank, in Atatürk street.
 But, the journey is long.
-It takes approximately 35-45 minutes to arrive to the beach, because the bus frequently stops and there is also a lot of traffic.
+It takes approximately 35-45 minutes to arrive to the beach, because the bus stops frequently and there is also a lot of traffic.

 WHERE TO EAT IN ANTALYA?

 You will also find a lot of restaurants in İnönü Street.
-There was a mix of foreign tourists and locals eating in restaurants in this street, so perhaps it could be an option for you to consider.
+There was a mix of foreign tourists and some locals eating in restaurants in this street, so perhaps it could be an option for you to consider.

 As you have probably understood from this post, Antalya is a bit of a hard work.
-If you decide to stay in the historical centre, you will have to make an effort and travel to the beach every day, especially if you want to go to the Lara Beach.
+If you decide to stay in the Old Town, you will have to make an effort and travel to the beach every day, especially if you want to go to the Lara Beach.

 Well, that’s the way it works in Antalya and there is no way around.

-Antalya is so popular for a good reason, it has a magnificent historical centre, good beaches and perfect summer weather.
+Antalya is so popular for a good reason, it has a magnificent historical centre, good beaches and the perfect summer weather.